Elementary-team/flutter-elementary/documentation/elementary/docs/tutorials/qs/implementation.md

 ### ElementaryModel:

 Implement all business logic for current feature in model, free style.
+We'll take as a reference a simple model, that fetch data using a repository directlyю

 TODO: more details, examples.

 ## WidgetModel:

 Implement all presentation logic for current feature in widget model.
+As a sample, we will take a widget model that simply loads data using the model on start, and shows a snack bar in case of connectivity issues.

 TODO: more details, examples.